 DHM (Dihydromyricetin), also known as Ampelopsin and Ampelopsin grossedentata, is a flavonoid of the Japanese Raisin Tree, Hovenia dulcis (3).
-DHM may reduce the effects of hangovers and may assist the body in alcohol metabolism.
+DHM may assist the body in alcohol metabolism to support liver health.

 DHM Dihydromyricetin Capsules Benefits

 Pure Nootropics’ DHM Dihydromyricetin provides 300 mg per 1 capsule.
-Suggested use for adults is 1 capsule by mouth in the morning after consuming alcohol, or as directed by your healthcare practitioner.
+Suggested use for adults is 1 capsule by mouth prior to bed and 1 capsule in the morning after consuming alcohol, or as directed by your healthcare practitioner.

 The references below are not meant to imply that any of our products treat, cure, or diagnose any disease or human condition.
 References to clinical studies and pre-clinical studies may use varying dosages and may not represent the dosages or subsequent results of products we sell; however, the references provided are pertinent to the subject supplement itself.
 References provided are intended for research and informational purposes only and do not represent the entire body of knowledge available on the subject(s) referenced; nor do they represent all possible outcomes associated with the subject(s) referenced including, but not limited to, adverse effects, precautions, or chemical interactions within the human body.
 The Content provided on this website is not intended to be a replacement for professional medical advice, treatment or diagnosis.
 Never ignore the advice of a medical professional or delay in attaining professional advice because of information or impressions you gather on this website.
 Choosing to rely on any information provided by the Content of this website is solely at your own risk.
 We encourage our audience to do their own research beyond the resources we have provided so your decision is as educated as possible.